Some of us distrust God because we question the fairness of his salvation plan.

 Each of us violates our moral code.
 We all think, say, and do things that conflict with our ideals, as evidenced by our regrets.

-We confirm our innate sinfulness each time we fail to abide by our moral values.
+We confirm our innate sinfulness each time we fail to live up to our moral values.

 Divine Enlightenment

-God prompts us to contemplate his holiness relative to our sinfulness and think about the eternal implications of this disparity.
+God prompts us to contrast his holiness with our sinfulness and consider the eternal implications of this disparity.

 He informs our conscience that our sins alienate us from him, that we cannot rectify this situation ourselves, and that, as a result, we are ineligible to live with him in heaven.

-But at pivotal moments, he also tells our hearts he loves us, that he stands ready to forgive our sins, and that by his mercy and grace, we can qualify for heaven through repentance and faith.
+But at pivotal moments, God also reveals to our hearts that he loves us and stands ready to forgive our sins, and that we can qualify for heaven through repentance and faith, thanks to his mercy and grace.

 Our Decision